 Microsoft SQL Server / SQL Server Management Studio - used very frequently to create one-off reports and do research for bugs.
 Also used to design and develop a few databases, including tables, indexes, views, and stored procedures.

 OneNote - used for taking notes during a meeting, often while screen-sharing/projecting for the group.

 At a point when the incoming work increased greatly, and priorities were constantly changing, and I could be working on up to 10 separate areas in the same day, I started using OneNote as a daily journal of work.
 This was largely for myself, but also as a shared notebook was available for my whole team to check at any time.

 Cross-system data manipulation - I often find myself using a combination of many tools to transfer data between systems, transform it, and create reports, often with graphical views.
 These usually include a SQL tool (TestBase/Catalog Manager/SQL Server management studio), sometimes a cross-platform tool (MVSDS, FTP), "plain" text editing (SmartEdit, Notepad++), and usually ends in MS Excel.
 For multiple files, I also often use "DOS batch" (.bat) files.

 Intranet systems - worked with SharePoint in various capacities; was generally disappointed in the design and ease-of-use of this system, although it has improved a lot over the past 15 years.
-Strongly preferred an internal MediaWiki application, for sharing information across the company without heavy-handed permissions needlessly blocking access at every turn; I was by far the largest contributor to our wiki.
+Strongly preferred an internal MediaWiki application, for sharing information across the company without heavy-handed permissions needlessly blocking access at every turn.
+I was by far the largest contributor to our internal wiki -- from a quick check, I have made over 35% of all edits to our wiki.
 Often when asked a technical question, I would either send them a link to the wiki, or create a wiki page to answer the question and then send it to them, along with a link to where they can now find (and improve) on that information.